-Development of vocabulary and reading skills, including distinguishing fact from fiction, identifying implicit information, and paraphrasing text.
-Designed for intermediate level ESL students.
+This course focuses on the development of vocabulary and reading skills, including identifying main ideas and supporting details, and an introduction to summarizing as well as inferring meaning from implicit information in a text.
+Designed for low intermediate level ESL students.
 S/U grading.
-Required preparation: admission to the ESLA Program.
+Required preparation: admission to the ESLA program.
 (N)